The GC Division provides:

 ● Funding opportunities for clean energy projects

-The Green Community Designation and Grant Program has designated two hundred ten cities and towns as Green Communities.
-These energy leaders have accessed grants of over$39 million for energy projects.
+The Green Community Designation and Grant Program has designated two hundred ninety-one cities and towns as Green Communities.
+These energy leaders have accessed designation grants of nearly $53 million for energy projects.

-The latest group of 25 cities and towns designated in December 2017 have pledged energy reductions amounting to 296,968 MMBTUs over five years.
+The latest group of 3 towns designated in December 2022 have pledged energy reductions amounting to 23,188 MMBTUs over five years.

 Section 10 of Chapter 25A, which establishes the Green Community Division and Designation and Grant Program requires a specific path forward for municipalities served by municipal light plants that adopt the renewable energy charge to participate in the Program.
 Municipalities served by BOTH a municipal light plant and an investor-owned electric utility ARE eligible to apply for and become a designated Green Community.
 DOER is considering ways to maximize participation by all cities and towns in the Program that yields a mix of reduced energy costs and the environmental and economic development benefits.